Welcome ....

 Vision 2030 has been built on the APRM pillars of political, economic, corporate governance and socio-economic development.
 The Waki and Kriegler reports used the findings of the Country Review Report.
 This Report is still widely referred to by donors and CSOs.

 The President directed that 30 percent of women be recruited into public positions after having been questioned on this by his peers during the country review in Banjul.
 Establishment of the Ministry for Youth and for Development of Northern Kenya and other Arid Lands was a recommendation of the Country Review Report.
-Finalization of a national land policy was another recommendation, which been taken on vigorously by civil society, and led to the adoption of the policy by the Cabinet in June 2009.
+Finalization of a national land policy was anotherrecommendation, which been taken on vigorously by civil society, and led to the adoption of the policy by the Cabinet in June 2009.